-Currently, SSTs are at record warm levels across most of the tropical and the eastern part of the subtropical Atlantic (Figure 26).
+Currently, SSTs are at record warm levels across the Atlantic Main Development Region (10-20°N, 85-20°W) (Figure 26).
 Over the past several months, trade winds across most of the tropical and the eastern subtropical Atlantic have been weaker than normal, helping to reinforce the extremely warm SSTs that have predominated across the Atlantic over the past ~12 months (Figure 27).
 Weaker trade winds lead to less evaporation and mixing, favoring anomalous warming.
-Figure 28 shows the forecast for the next ~2 weeks of low-level winds across the Atlantic.
-In general, trade winds are forecast to be near to slightly weaker than average, indicating that extremely warm SST anomalies are likely to continue.
-Overall, the current SST anomaly pattern correlates very well with what is typically seen in active Atlantic hurricane seasons (Figure 29).
+Figure 28 shows the forecast for the next four weeks of low-level winds across the Atlantic.
+In general, trade winds are forecast to be weaker than average, indicating that extremely warm SST anomalies are likely to continue.
+Overall, the current SST anomaly pattern correlates extremely well with the June SST pattern that is typically seen in active Atlantic hurricane seasons (Figure 29).

-Figure 26: Late March 2024 North Atlantic SST anomalies.
+Figure 26: Late May/early June 2024 North Atlantic SST anomalies.
+The blue rectangle denotes the Atlantic Main Development Region.

-Figure 27: Zonal wind anomalies across the North Atlantic Ocean from December 2023 through March 2024.
+Figure 27: Zonal wind anomalies across the North Atlantic Ocean from April-early June 2024.

-Figure 28: Observed low-level zonal winds across portions of the Western Hemisphere over the past four weeks and predicted low-level zonal winds from the Climate Forecast System through 12 April.
+Figure 28: Observed low-level zonal winds across portions of the Western Hemisphere over the past four weeks and predicted low-level zonal winds from the Climate Forecast System through 7 July.
 Figure courtesy of Carl Schreck.

-Figure 29: Rank correlations between April sea surface temperatures in the North Atlantic and annual Atlantic ACE from 1982-2023.
+Figure 29: Rank correlations between June sea surface temperatures in the North Atlantic and annual Atlantic ACE from 1982-2023.